d-bitok/martinwolf/_posts/2015-02-24-new-site-thoughts.md

 While time went on I got in contact with new people and potential clients and the question that came up a lot was what I have worked on, if I could show some references.
 I had these infos on the site, but kind of burried deep down in my about page.

 It was time for a portfolio, but I didn't want to separate it too much from the blog and I wanted to keep blogging on martinwolf.org.
-So I decided to make the frontpage more like a portfolio homepage and link to blog articles fruther down the page.
+So I decided to make the frontpage more like a portfolio homepage and link to blog articles further down the page.
 So I was able to put the focus on me and the projects I worked on instead of the blog posts.
 Most people get to the articles directly anyway.

 I think this is a nice compromise and fellow developers in search for articles as well as potential clients get the best from the new site.